 Material Specifications: What Substrates Work Best for Each Process?

 Your choice of material directly constrains your printing process and cost.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 Not all boards are created equal for digital and offset.
 A key question for brands is: what are the optimal 300gsm SBS board printing options for food packaging?

 Offset lithography is the undisputed champion for material versatility.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 Our Heidelberg press handles substrates from 80gsm paper to 450gsm board, including coated, uncoated, and synthetic materials.
 This is essential for food packaging requiring specific barriers or finishes.
 For sustainable projects, we regularly run FSC-certified boards and apply food-safe, low-VOC inks that meet FDA 21 CFR 175.300 standards.
 The inline coater can apply aqueous or UV coatings for scuff resistance and enhanced gloss, which is often a requirement for shelf appeal.

 Digital printing has made significant strides.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 Modern HP Indigo presses like the 12000 series can handle coated SBS boards up to 450gsm.
 However, there are limitations.
 The toner-based process can struggle with very high-gloss substrates, sometimes requiring a primer.
 Additionally, the range of specialty coatings (soft-touch, spot UV) applied inline is more limited compared to offset.
-For a simple, uncoated FSC carton, digital is excellent.
+For a simple, uncoated FSC solutions and services carton, digital is excellent.
 For a high-gloss, spot-UV-enhanced cosmetic box, offset remains the only viable option.

 Brand integrity depends on color accuracy.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 The achievable tolerances differ fundamentally between processes.
 Offset, with its physical plates and calibrated ink systems, offers superior consistency, especially across large runs and multiple reprints.

 At JinXinCai, our prepress team runs G7 calibration on all proofing devices.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 For offset, we guarantee a Delta E of less than 2.0 (spectrophotometer-verified against your Pantone library), as per our ISO 12647-2 certification.
 This means color variation is virtually imperceptible to the human eye.
 For the 2M-unit retail program, we maintained a Delta E of <1.5 across all substrates and production batches.
 Digital printing, while highly accurate, uses a different color gamut.
 The HP Indigo is Pantone-calibrated, but a Delta E tolerance of <3.0 is the industry standard.
 This is usually acceptable for most marketing materials but can be a critical differentiator for luxury branding.

 Process printing (CMYK) can match many colors, but for absolute brand-critical colors, you need Pantone spot colors.
 Offset can run 6 process colors plus 2 spot colors inline.
 Digital simulates spot colors with its extended gamut, but it's a simulation.
 If your logo is Pantone 185 C, offset will hit it exactly every time with a dedicated ink fountain.
 This consistency over time is a hidden value of offset often overlooked in a simple offset vs digital printing cost per unit comparison.

 Initial Digital Quote: $0.38/unit, 5-day production.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 No plate charges.
 However, the digital supplier could not guarantee the Pantone match (offered simulated CMYK) and could only apply a standard matte finish, not a true aqueous coating.

 Our Offset Solution: We quoted $0.16/unit for the production run, plus a $700 one-time setup for plates and Pantone ink.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 The total project cost was $3,900.
 We used our Heidelberg's inline coater to apply a food-safe matte aqueous coating.
 The color was spectrophotometer-verified at Delta E 1.2.
 The total timeline was 12 business days.

 Analysis: While digital had a faster start, it failed on key quality specs.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 The true cost of offset ($0.195/unit amortized) was nearly half the digital cost, while delivering superior brand compliance.
 This case highlights why a holistic analysis beyond unit price is essential.

 Decision Framework: 5 Questions to Choose Your Process

-Use this sequential framework to guide your selection.
+Decision Framework: 5 Questions to Choose Your Process refers to use this sequential framework to guide your selection.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 Answering "yes" to any of the first three questions typically pushes you toward offset.

 Decision: Offset vs. Digital for Packaging